MartinThoma/MartinThoma.github.io/_posts/2014-05-10-discussions-with-friends.md

   together.
 I think it is fundamentally different and deserves an own bullet point because in the teaching situation, the teacher leads the conversation.
   In the learning situation you don't have somebody who leads the conversation.
-  It's a free flow of (hopefully) constructive thougths with the aim to get a new ability as a group.
+  It's a free flow of (hopefully) constructive thoughts with the aim to get a new ability as a group.
 * **Moral or Political Discussions** are some sort of learning, but in contrast to learning in the sense that you get another ability or get to know some more facts, the aim is